Feb. 24, 2022: Russia launches its full-scale invasion of Ukraine

 Described as the largest ground-and-air attack on a European country and the first full-scale war in Europe since World War II, Moscow begins the day with air strikes on the capital Kyiv, the Black Sea port Odesa, and the country’s second-largest city, Kharkiv, near the border with Russia, as well as other important sites.

-Putin announces he intends to demilitarize and “de-Nazify” Ukraine, marking the beginning of Kremlin propagandists’ efforts to frame their invasion of a sovereign country as a sort of defense against a fascist regime: a very deep-seeded emotional appeal to the older generation of Russians especially, born in the Soviet Union, which lost 27 million people in World War II fighting Hitler (a disproportionate amount of them Ukrainian).
+Putin announces he intends to demilitarize and “de-Nazify” Ukraine, marking the beginning of Kremlin propagandists’ efforts to frame their invasion of a sovereign country as a sort of defense against a fascist regime: a very deep-seated emotional appeal to the older generation of Russians especially, born in the Soviet Union, which lost 27 million people in World War II fighting Hitler (a disproportionate amount of them Ukrainian).

 Feb.
 25, 2022: Battle of Kyiv begins in earnest